AdobeDocs/experience-manager-64.fr-FR/help/forms/using/admin-help/configuring-server-settings.md

 `Branch @@branch-id@@ has stalled!
 You have received this notification from @@notification-host@@.`

-L’administrateur reçoit un courrier électronique contenant le contenu suivant si le numéro de branche est 4868 et que le nom du serveur est `ServerXYZ`:
+L’administrateur reçoit un courrier électronique avec le contenu suivant si 4868 est le numéro de la branche et le nom du serveur est `ServerXYZ` :

 `Branch 4868 has stalled!
 You have received this notification from ServerXYZ.`